-You can apply for a Tier 5 (Temporary Worker - Creative and sporting) visa if:
+You must apply for a Tier 5 (Temporary Worker - Creative and Sporting) visa if:

-- you’ve been offered work as a sports person or creative worker
+- you’ve been offered work in the UK as a sports person or creative worker

 - you’re from outside the European Economic Area (EEA) and Switzerland